Before your appointment

 Please provide reception with the contact details of your escort, they need to be available to collect you from 90 minutes after your appointment time.

 If you are entitled to use hospital transport, an escort is not required.
 Please inform the department prior to your appointment if you have arranged hospital transport.

 What happens during the procedure?

-You will be collected from the changing room by either the endoscopist or one of the nursing team who will escort you to the procedure room.
+You will be collected from the changing room by the endoscopist and taken to a private bay to complete your consent form, when this has been completed they will escort you to the procedure room.

 We will ask you to remove any glasses and we will make you comfortable on a couch, lying on your left side with your knees bent.
 For your comfort and reassurance, a trained nurse will stay with you throughout the procedure.

 If you are having sedation, the endoscopist will give you the injection and we will give you oxygen through a facemask and a plastic 'peg' will be placed on your finger to monitor your pulse and oxygen levels.
 If you have chosen entonox the nurse will explain how to use it before the procedure commences.

 The endoscopist will gently insert the colonoscope through your anus into your rectum.
 At this time, you might feel as if you need to go to the toilet.
 This is perfectly natural reaction and there is no need to worry.
 There may be periods of discomfort but these are usually mild.
 If you find the procedure more uncomfortable than you would like, please let the nurse know and we will give you some pain relief.

 However, if you make it clear that you are too uncomfortable the procedure will be stopped.